 - "When I first got my glasses I thought everyone was looking at me, but they weren't really."

 - "I got good comments on how they looked on me from my family, teacher and friends."

 - "People called me names at first.
-Then I found out I had to get braces on my teeth too, so Dad drew a picture of me on the blackboard with braces on my eyes and glasses on my teeth."
+Then I found out I had to get braces on my teeth too, so Dad drew a picture of me on the white board with braces on my eyes and glasses on my teeth."

-- "My brother teased me but I told Mum and Dad who had a talk with him".
+- "My brother teased me but I told Mum and Dad and they had a talk with him".

 - "Everyone at school said I looked better with my glasses."

 Tips for kids who are starting to wear glasses!

 Here are some tips for people who are just starting to wear glasses - these came from children who wear them.
 Have you any tips you can give to other children?